kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Determine application's availability (for reading only)

 In the last lab, we used `/CustomerOrderServicesWeb/index.html` for readiness and liveness probes, which is not the best indication that an application is ready to handle traffic or is healthy to process requests correctly within a reasonable amount of time.
 What if the database is down?
-What if application's security layer is not yet ready/unable to handle authentication?
+What if the application's security layer is not yet ready/unable to handle authentication?
 The Pod would still be considered ready and healthy and traffic would still be sent to it.
-All of those requests will fail or would queue up - leading to bigger problems.
+All of those requests would fail or queue up, leading to bigger problems.

 MicroProfile Health provides a common REST endpoint format to determine whether a microservice (or in our case a monolith application) is healthy or not.
 The service itself might be running but considered unhealthy if the things it requires for normal operation are unavailable.
 All of the checks are performed periodically, and the result is served as a simple UP or DOWN at `/health/ready` and `/health/live` which can be used for readiness and liveness probes.